ZWPlayer Source Input Address Parameter url Configuration Details

 };

-When using the above recommended format, the url parameter is an object.
-Besides the murls and multistream properties which are necessary for zwplayer, other properties can be freely extended.
+When using the recommended format above, the url parameter is an object.
+Apart from the murls and multistream properties which are necessary for zwplayer, other properties can be extended arbitrarily.

-• murls: js object (not array) type.
-Each stream address in this object is a property of the object.
-The property name in the object is the stream identifier, and the property value is the actual url address of the stream;
+• murls: A JavaScript object (not an array) type.
+Each stream address in this object is a property of the object, where the property name is the stream identifier and the property value is the actual URL address of the stream.

-• multistream: Indicates the total number of streams for this source address, can be omitted.
+• multistream: Indicates the total number of streams in this source address.
+It can be omitted.

-For more technical information about embedded multi-bitrate in hls and dash, please refer to relevant documentation.
+For more technical details regarding HLS and DASH embedded multiple bitrates, please refer to the relevant documentation.

 The same media source supports multiple transmission protocols, and the player automatically selects the optimal protocol for playback.